luigifab/human-theme/README.md

 # PPA: https://launchpad.net/~luigifab/+archive/ubuntu/packages
 # with Debian 12+ you can use mantic+ instead of focal (https://unix.stackexchange.com/a/669008/364800)
 # for Debian you can use bionic for buster, focal for bullseye, oracular or plucky for bookworm and trixie
-# for Devuan you can use bionic for beowulf, focal for chimaera, noble for daedalus
+# for Devuan you can use bionic for beowulf, focal for chimaera, noble for daedalus, oracular or plucky for excalibur and ceres
 # for Trisquel you can use focal for nabia, jammy for aramo
-# for Linux Mint you can use focal for 20.x and 5, jammy for 21.x, noble for 22.x and 6
+# for Linux Mint you can use focal for 20.x and 5, jammy for 21.x, noble for 22.x and 6, oracular or plucky for 7
 # for MX Linux you can use focal for 19.x and 21.x, noble for 23.x
 # for Kali Linux you can use oracular or plucky